Pneumococcal Polysaccharide Vaccine (23-Valent)

 Pneumococcal polysaccharide polyvalent is an inactive bacterial vaccine that induces active immunization to the serotypes contained in the vaccine.
-Although there are more than 80 known pneumococcal capsular types, pneumococcal disease is mainly caused by only a few types of pneumococci.
-Pneumococcal vaccine polyvalent contains capsular polysaccharides of 23 pneumococcal types of Streptococcal pneumoniae which represent at least 85% to 90% of pneumococcal disease isolates in the United States.
+Although there are more than 90 known pneumococcal capsular types, pneumococcal disease is mainly caused by only a few serotypes of pneumococci.
+Pneumococcal vaccine polyvalent contains capsular polysaccharides of 23 pneumococcal types of Streptococcus pneumoniae that represent at least 85% to 90% of pneumococcal disease isolates in the US.
 The 23 capsular pneumococcal vaccine contains purified capsular polysaccharides of pneumococcal types 1, 2, 3, 4, 5, 6B, 7F, 8, 9N, 9V, 10A, 11A, 12F, 14, 15B, 17F, 18C, 19F, 19A, 20, 22F, 23F, and 33F.

 Efficacy: In adults, PPSV23 demonstrated 50% to 80% efficacy in preventing invasive pneumococcal disease due to relevant serotypes of S. pneumoniae (CDC/ACIP 59 2010).

 Immunity develops within approximately 2 to 3 weeks after vaccination (Pink Book [Atkinson 2012])